 I have been on both sides of the resume game.
 I once had six resumes in a row lead to six interviews that lead to six job offers (I only accepted one).
 In some of my recent jobs, I beat out a pool of hundreds to get the position.
 On the hiring side, I spent well over fifteen years in executive and other leadership roles interviewing hundreds, and hiring dozens of people.
 Moreover, I used to have a side business where I also did headhunting – so this is an area for which I have some level of expertise.

-For this posts, I am going to hit on two major themes, and then follow them with a few random observations and comments.
+For this post, I am going to hit on two major themes, and then follow them with a few random observations and comments.

 Theme 1: Imagine you are a manager and you have an under-performing employee who you have witnessed to be highly inefficient with their time.
 When you talk about their poor performance, they say, “Look, I am working 55 hours a week – I can’t work any more.
 Moreover, I am responsible for a, b, c, d, e, f, g, and h.”
 What would be your response?